-Any person having a complaint about textbooks, media center or other instructional materials shall meet with the principal.
-If the matter cannot be resolved the principal shall notify the superintendent and ask the complainant to use a request for review form which is available through building principals or at the district office.
-After receiving the completed form, the superintendent shall meet with the complainant to discuss the complaint.
+Any student, parent, or legal guardian of a student currently enrolled in the district having a complaint about textbooks, media center, or other instructional materials shall meet with the teacher, media specialist, or principal.
+If the concern is addressed to a teacher or media specialist, they shall report the matter to the principal.
+If the matter cannot be resolved, the principal shall notify the superintendent and ask the complainant to complete a request for review form which is available through building principals or at the district office.
+After receiving the completed form, the superintendent shall review and consider the request.

-If the complaint is not resolved at the meeting with the superintendent, the complainant may request that the board consider the complaint.
-If the board chooses to consider the complaint, it shall forward all appropriate written materials to a review committee.
+If the issue outlined in the request is not resolved after review by the superintendent, the requestor may seek review by the board.
+If the board chooses to consider the request, it shall forward all appropriate written materials to a review committee.

-Review Committee
+Composition of Review Committee

-When a review committee is established by the board to handle complaints concerning textbooks, media center or instructional materials, the review committee shall be composed of:
+When a review committee is established to handle requests for review concerning textbooks, media center, or instructional materials, the review committee shall be composed of: